A collection of photographs of places and things in Sunnyside’s history.

 Constantine E.A.
 Foerster was a successful and industrious corporate attorney in late nineteenth-century San Francisco.
 At the age of sixteen, he got his start in the city working for his uncle, a scrappy, ill-mannered hardware dealer named Behrend Joost.
 For many years his fortunes were deeply entwined with this uncouth entrepreneur, including as the attorney for Joost’s project to build San Francisco’s first electric streetcar system.
 The property speculation project called Sunnyside went along with the streetcar, and Foerster was one of several officers in the company whose names remain on the streets there.

 More example of advertising for the Sunnyside district in San Francisco newspapers in the first years, 1891-1892.
-Also see this post.
+(More wacky Sunnyside ads in the first post in this series.)

 Note the frequent use of white space, clean-looking typefaces, and asymmetrically positioned text blocks, a bit ahead of their time–favorite features of midcentury advertisers decades later.